-I am currently revising my next novel, The Bridled Tongue, which is set partly in Norwich.
+My novel, The Bridled Tongue, is set partly in Norwich.
 Although Norwich suffered extensive bombing during World War II, there are numerous areas where Norwich's history is still plain.
-In 2016 I visited Norwich and so was able to glimpse the streets and sights that would have been familiar … Continue reading A Glimpse of Elizabethan Norwich
+In 2016 I visited Norwich and so was able to glimpse the streets and sights that would have been familiar to my 16th century characters.
+While … Continue reading A Glimpse of Elizabethan Norwich

 In August last year I travelled for the first time to the northern hemisphere.
 It was a whirlwind tour, only a month away from home, and I managed to see so much yet I know I barely scratched the surface of the places that I visited.
 I firmly believe you could spend your whole life … Continue reading Other Places, Other Times